remirror/remirror/website/blog/2020-09-14-chainable-commands.md

 Are we undoing the current transaction or last action before this transaction?
 It's not clear what the expected behavior should be in every situation.

 There are also commands like `fixTables` from `prosemirror-tables` which are also non-chainable.
 The command uses `state.tr` to check if any of the tables need fixing.
 If they do, it dispatches them, if they don't it doesn't.
-Unfortunately this breaks the `isEnabled` command checks which rely on the `Transaction` not being updated unless a dispatch is provided.
+Unfortunately this breaks the `enabled` command checks which rely on the `Transaction` not being updated unless a dispatch is provided.

 As a result remirror also supports declaring commands as non-chainable.